jostylr/event-when/src/event-when.md

 This implements the looping over the queue.
 It is designed to avoid recursive stack calls.
 To do this, we keep track of whether we are looping or not in the `emitter._looping` variable.
 This should only get called if that flag is false.

-For example, A is emittted and starts the loop.
+For example, A is emitted and starts the loop.
 A emits B which then sees that the loop is active and does not call the loop.
 B does get queued and after the first handler of A finishes, the queue is consulted again.
 This continues progress through the queue.
 We use either setTimeout (browser) or setImmediate